When Is It Safe to Swim in Shocked Pool?

 Pool Shock is a chlorine product that you add to your pool water to keep the swimmer safe.
 The aroma can be strong and unpleasant.

 Since ancient times, chlorine-based treatments have been used when ancient Romans used them to purify and disinfect their drinking water.
-Pool shock is a chlorine-based treatment that’s added directly into the pool, usually after it has been filled with water for swimmer safety.
+Pool shock is a chlorine-based treatment added directly into the pool, usually after it has been filled with water for swimmer safety.

 Non-chlorine shock